Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 --apiserver-cert-extra-sans 10.0.0.1

-flag does not need to be passed.
+If the server is CX11, the --ignore-preflight-errors=NumCPU flag needs to be added.
 You can add additional flags regarding your needs.
 Check the documentation for further information.

 master$ mkdir -p /root/.kube